Swiss stocks - Factors to watch on June 20

+ZURICH, June 20 (Reuters) - The Swiss blue-chip SMI was seen opening 0.23 percent higher at 8,483 points on Wednesday, according to premarket indications by Bank Julius Baer.

-ZURICH, June 20 (Reuters) - Here are some of the main factors that may affect Swiss stocks on Wednesday.
+Here are some of the main factors that may affect Swiss stocks.

 The Swiss gear- and machinery maker said on Wednesday it had priced its initial share offering (IPO) at 53 Swiss francs per share, the top of its range, as its family owners sell a big stake and the firm raises about 20 million euros ($23.15 million) for expansion from new stock.